The Best Overhead Drum Mics 2024 – Matched Pairs

 Things to Consider When Buying Overhead Microphones

-Why You Want Matched Microphones When Recording Stereo
+Why Matched Microphones are Ideal for Recording Stereo

 Mismatched microphones in stereo may result in what is known as “comb filtering” where notches in the frequency response occur due to conflicting distance, diaphragm type, transient response and other factors.
 These will result in stereo recordings that are uneasy to listen to and is known to cause nausea for some people.